ukff/kyma-environment-broker/docs/03-03-runtime-operations.md

 ## Provisioning

-Each provisioning step is responsible for a separate part of preparing Runtime parameters.
-For example, in a step you can provide tokens, credentials, or URLs to integrate Kyma Runtime with external systems.
-All data collected in provisioning steps are used in the step called [`create_cluster_configuration`](https://github.com/kyma-project/control-plane/blob/main/components/kyma-environment-broker/internal/process/provisioning/create_cluster_configuration.go) which transforms the data into a request input.
-The request is sent to the Runtime Provisioner component which provisions a Runtime.
+Each provisioning step is responsible for a separate part of preparing Kyma runtime parameters.
+For example, in a step you can provide tokens, credentials, or URLs to integrate SAP BTP, Kyma runtime with external systems.
+All data collected in provisioning steps are used in the step called [`create_cluster_configuration`](https://github.com/kyma-project/kyma-environment-broker/blob/main/internal/process/provisioning/create_cluster_configuration.go) which transforms the data into a request input.
+The request is sent to the Runtime Provisioner component which provisions a Kyma runtime.
 The provisioning process contains the following steps:

 | Stage          | Step                               | Domain                   | Description                                                                                                                                 | Owner           |